tjl9096/MachineLearningGroup8/README.md

 Prateek Sharma

 INSTRUCTIONS:
+First, our project requires the use of a GPU.

 When cloning the repository, please run the command: "git clone --recurse-submodules https://github.com/tjl9096/MachineLearningGroup8"

 If you have already cloned the repository but did not clone the submodules, you can run: "git submodule update --init --recursive"